paulbartocillo/postgresql-ubuntu-install-18.04/README.md

 Accessing database with stark role given you created a stark_db using stark role

 `$ sudo -u stark psql -d stark_db`

+## Caveats: How to enable remote connection on postgres database

+Login as postgres user

+`$ sudo -i -u postgres`

+Edit the file pg_hba.conf:

+`$ sudo vim /var/lib/postgresql/9.5/main/pg_hba.conf`

+or

+`$ sudo vim /etc/postgresql/8.2/main/pg_hba.conf`

+Append the following configuration lines to give access to 10.10.29.0/24 (YOUR OWN IP) network:

+`host all all 10.10.29.0/24 trust`

+You need to enable TCP / IP networking for postgres

+Edit the file postgresql.conf:

+`$ sudo vim /var/lib/postgresql/9.5/main/postgresql.conf`

+or

+`$ sudo vim /etc/postgresql/8.2/main/postgresql.conf`

+Find configuration line that read as follows:

+`listen_addresses='localhost'`

+Change the value to "*" or "SPECIFIC-IP"

+`listen_addresses='*'` or `listen_addresses='10.10.29.0 10.20.0.0'`